kilogold/AnimaPaper/README.md

 ## Informations about updates

-I (IdolKeg) currently have midterm as well as writing a thesis.
+- I (IdolKeg) currently have midterm as well as writing a thesis.
 That's why there are not much update for now.
 Wait a bit I will update it when I will be done with everything :)
+- My motherboard fried today (26/11/2016), and since I don't have 50€ to spend to replace it (joys of being student), I will have to wait until I find a job after my thesis to afford one.
+- So, IF you are a dev and willing to help little bit, feel free :), I like this project as it is free and open source for everyone and useful for some people :)

 ## Installation